 - having little or no interest in sex (low libido).

-Many cancer survivors don’t tell their doctor about fatigue because they think that nothing can be done about it.
+Many cancer survivors don't tell their doctor about fatigue because they think that nothing can be done about it.
 However, your treatment team may be able to help.
-For example, your fatigue may be caused by low red blood cells (anaemia), an underactive thyroid gland, depression or the side effects of drugs, which your doctor may be able to address.
+For example, your fatigue may be caused by a low red blood cell count (anaemia), an underactive thyroid gland, depression or the side effects of drugs, which your doctor may be able to address.
+You may also find the tips below helpful.

 How to manage fatigue